leonism/Breast-Cancer/README.md

 The real question isnt just about spotting the missing records and summing them up.
 The real jazz starts when you decide how to handle them before moving forward on your data wrangling journey.
 In this particular case, weve got a small amount of data with missing values---just `9 rows` out of `699`.
 Thats a mere `0.012`, or less than 1% of the total dataset.
 With such a small fraction, I'm thinking we drop them like they're hot, using the `.dropna` method.
 And while were at it, let's break down the cool attributes that groove along with the `.dropna` method.

-- `Axis`: Decides if youre dropping rows or columns. `0` means rows, while `1` goes for columns.
+- `Axis`: Decides if you're dropping rows or columns. `0` means rows, while `1` goes for columns.
-- `How`: Two vibes here---_any_ or _all_.
+- `How`: Two vibes here --- _any_ or _all_.
 If you choose `all`, it drops rows or columns that are completely empty.
 Opt for `any`, and it drops those with even a single missing value.
 - `Inplace`: This ones crucial.
-If you set `inplace=True`, changes will happen right on the DataFrame youre working with.
+If you set `inplace=True`, changes will happen right on the DataFrame you're working with.
 If it's `False` (which is the default), the original DataFrame stays untouched, and a new one is returned.

-So, lets clean up those missing beats and keep the data flowing smoothly!
+So, let's clean up those missing beats and keep the data flowing smoothly!

 ```python
 df.dropna(axis=0, how='any', inplace=True)